The Hawaiian Islands bring all sorts of visitors from around the world for its idyllic weather, beautiful beaches and unparalleled landscapes.

 Maui Whale Watching Tours

-Pride of Maui Whale Watching Tour: The online price of $47 includes a 2 hour ride in a glass-bottom boat, gear for snorkeling along a coral reef, and lunch.
+Pride of Maui Whale Watching Tour: The online price of $52 includes a 2-hour ride in a glass-bottom boat, gear for snorkeling along a coral reef, and lunch.
 There is also an option for a sunset, adults-only cruise with cocktails and music.

-Leilani Whale Watching Small Group Tour: This 4.5 hour tour leaves at 7:30am from Maalaea Harbor for $109, but you can save by booking online.
-The generous price point even includes breakfast, lunch and a selection of beverages including some alcohol if that’s your thing.
+Leilani Whale Watching Small Group Tour: This 5-hour tour leaves at 7:30 am from Maalaea Harbor for around $100, but you can save by booking online.
+The generous price point includes breakfast, lunch and a selection of beverages, including some alcohol if that’s your thing.

-Maui Eco Tours These tours also offer a Kayak or Stand Up Paddleboard experience with prices ranging from $74-$199 depending on the tour.
-This company also has two different tour times for families with younger children and one for adults (age 16+) only.
+Maui Eco Tours: These tours also offer a Kayak or Stand Up Paddleboard experience with prices ranging from $85-$199 depending on the tour.
+This company also has two different tour times for families with younger children and one tour for adults (age 16+) only.

 Kauai Whale Watching Tours

 Capt Andy’s cruise takes you along the Na Pali Coast.
-Four to 5.5 hour tours are offered throughout the day and include a meal.
-Prices range from $69 for children to $179 per adult.
+Four to 5.5-hour tours are offered throughout the day and include a meal.
+Prices range from $165 for children to $205 per adult.
 They also have a two-hour Sunset cruise option.

-Blue Dolphin Kauai offers a 2-hour Poipu Whale Watching Tour for $89 (you can save by booking online in advance).
-This 2-hour tour includes hydrophones for hearing the whales, appetizers, water, juice, soft drinks, and for the above 21 crowd, unlimited beer, wine & Mai Tais are available.
+Blue Dolphin Kauai offers a 2-hour Poipu Whale Watching Tour for under $120 (you can save by booking online in advance).
+This 2-hour tour includes hydrophones for hearing the whales, appetizers, water, juice, soft drinks, and for the above 21 crowds, unlimited beer, wine & Mai Tais are available.

 Whether you use one of these options or find another that fits your family and budget better, whale watching in Hawaii is a magical experience that can easily be checked off your bucket list if you plan for it.